orangejuice/blog/data/activity/movie-河畔须臾-2021/record.en.md

 date: 2024-06-12 04:00:49+08:00
 douban:
   rating: 8.1
-  subtitle: 2021 / Japan / Drama Family / Naoko Ogigami / Kenichi Matsuyama Kei Shi
+  subtitle: 2021 / Japan / Drama Family / Naoko Ogigami / Kenichi Matsuyama Takeshi Muro
 ---

-The storytelling is smooth.
-Very Japanese.
-Scar literature series.
-Beyond the familiar bustling city life, it's a story about the ordinary lives of ordinary people hidden in the crowd, plain yet full of scars.
-The pretty and sweet female landlord, using her deceased husband's ashes for self-comfort, stirred one of the few ripples in this 2-hour film.
+Flows smoothly and has a distinct Japanese flavor, representing scar literature.
+It tells the subtle yet scar-filled stories of ordinary people hidden among the masses, outside of the bustling city life.
+Featuring a delicate and sweet landlady who uses her deceased husband's ashes for solace, creating a few ripples in a film that lasts precisely two hours.